AcidRogue/MSPaint-JavaFX/README.md

 **Examples of features**

-In this program you can do basic drawing, and create a few shapes shapes.
+In this program you can do basic drawing, and create a few shapes.